aio-libs/aiohttp/CONTRIBUTING.rst

   3. Make sure all tests passed

+  4. Add a file into ``changes`` folder (:ref:`aiohttp-contributing-changes`).

-  4. Commit changes to own aiohttp clone
+  5. Commit changes to own aiohttp clone

-  5. Make pull request from github page for your clone against master branch
+  6. Make pull request from github page for your clone against master branch

   .. note::
      If your PR has long history or many commits